rspamd/rspamd.com/doc/tutorials/scanning_outbound.md

 ### MTA with milter support (e.g. Postfix or Sendmail)

-You might want to add `non_smtpd_milters` setting to point Rspamd proxy worker for scanning of the emails that are sent directly via `sendmail` or other local delivery agent.
-Here is an example for Postfix MTA:
+To enable Rspamd to scan emails sent directly via `sendmail` or other local delivery agents, you can include the `non_smtpd_milters` setting in the configuration.
+This will direct the Rspamd proxy worker to perform the scanning.
+Here is an example configuration for Postfix MTA:

 ~~~
 # postfix/main.cf